zuukabrasil/flutterwright/README.md

 ```

-Make sure that the critical elements you want to automate have an identifying key (ValueKey), as shown below:
+Ensure targeted interactive elements are tagged with an explicit identifier key (ValueKey):

 ```
 TextField(